hypriot/blog/content/crew.md

             description="Working as Software Engineer for about 20 years.
 Automation obsessed.
 I like to exercise with small ARM devices and other tiny things to show that these little chips are more powerful than you might think." %}}

 {{% profile name="Mathias Renner"
-            summary="Student of information systems by day and work-a-frolic by night." image="/images/mathias_200px_bw_round.jpg"
+            summary="Information systems enthusiast by day and work-a-frolic by night." image="/images/mathias_200px_bw_round.jpg"
             description="I consider myself a workafrolic since I enjoy doing lots of different things.
 I worked as Linux administrator, tester, developer and founded two small startups.
-I excessively use open source and follow DIY as often as possible because if you do it yourself you know how it works." %}}
+I excessively use open source and follow DIY as often as possible because if you do it yourself you know how it works. [-> Read more at www.mathias-renner.com](https://mathias-renner.com/)" %}}

 {{% profile name="Andreas Eiermann"
             summary="student of information systems by day and tinkerer by night."